Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 There is only one type of number.
 There isn't much more to this.
 Except:

 - JS only has number (there are no Int, floats, Doubles, etc.)
 - JS Numbers are always floats

+Use `Number.isInteger(value)` to check if a value is an integer.

 <!-- > -->